Old-Fashioned Time in the School House Tonight

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on August 10, 2015, in Art, Community Economic Development, Tradition and tagged come home year, dance, Great Northern Peninsula, memories, Newfoundland, old-fashioned time, quirpon, Song.
+Posted on August 10, 2015, in Art, Community Economic Development, Culture and tagged come home year, dance, Great Northern Peninsula, memories, Newfoundland, old-fashioned time, quirpon, Song.
 Bookmark the permalink.
 4 Comments.